 Responsibilities of the Award Recipient

-The recipient will also present the Eleventh Annual Stanley J. Korsmeyer Lecture in Padua, Italy, just prior to the official award ceremony in Trento, Italy, in May 2016.
+The recipient will also present the Twelfth Annual Stanley J. Korsmeyer Lecture in Padua, Italy, just prior to the official award ceremony in Trento, Italy, in May 2017.
 Remarks to be made during the ceremony must be delivered to the Pezcoller Foundation at least four weeks prior to allow sufficient time for translation into Italian.
 Should the recipient be unable to participate in either event, the award must be forfeited and may be presented instead to the alternate.

 In the rare event that there are dual recipients of the award, the cash award will be shared equally between them, and the AACR Executive Committee will determine which of the two co-recipients will present the Pezcoller-AACR Award Lecture at the AACR Annual Meeting.